 4.5 Interaction with other medicinal products and other forms of interaction

-The simultaneous use of medicinal products affecting the central nervous system, alcohol or convulsion-inducing substances and ethosuximide should be avoided.
+The simultaneous use of medicinal products affecting the central nervous system, alcohol or convulsion-inducing substances should be avoided.

 4.6 Fertility, pregnancy and lactation